 Agios Dionisios (St.Denis) Church

-St.Denis was born in Zakynthos in 1547 and was the son of an aristocratic family, from an early age he was given a christian upbringing, he was very well educated and spoke Italian as well as Ancient Greek and Latin.
+St.Denis was born in Zakynthos in 1547 and was the son of an aristocratic family.
+From a young age he was given a christian upbringin.
+He was very well educated and spoke Italian as well as Ancient Greek and Latin.
 At the age of 20, after the death of both his parents he donated his entire estate to his brother and decided to join a monastery a few miles off the coast of Zakynthos.
-After living here for a while he was encourage by his fellow monks to be ordained as a priest, that of which he did and later became the Archbishop of Aigina, he spent the last years of his life at the Monastery of the Virgin Anaforitria in Zakynthos where he passed away at the age of 75 on the 17th November 1624.
-It was here at the Monastery Anafonitria that St.Denis lied for the first time, by hiding his brothers murderer and then helping him escape the island and flee to Kefalonia.
+After living there for a while he was encourage by his fellow monks to be ordained as a priest, that of which he did and later became the Archbishop of Aigina, he spent the last years of his life at the Monastery of the Virgin Anaforitria in Zakynthos where he passed away at the age of 75 on the 17th December 1622.
+It was there at the Monastery Anafonitria that St.Denis lied for the first time, by hiding his brothers murderer and then helping him escape the island and flee to Kefalonia.